-- Develop enabling technologies to accelerate and optimize the discovery and development of therapeutic entities and strategies; expand the infrastructure to provide services and reagents needed by the scientific community. - Evaluate the intracellular pharmacokinetics and activity of antiretroviral (ARV) agents in different cell types, different stages of the cell cycle, and in all age groups.
-Correlate intracellular pharmacokinetic parameters with drug efficacy/toxicity. - Develop agents with desirable biopharmaceutical characteristics (e.g., improved bioavailability and tissue penetration to the central nervous system [CNS] and other sanctuaries); develop drug delivery devices or systems that improve the pharmacokinetic profile of therapeutic agents, target specific organs or tissues, reduce toxicities and adverse effects, and result in improved adherence to therapeutic regimens. - Advance basic and applied gene-based strategies to treat HIV infection.
+- ▶ Develop enabling technologies to accelerate and optimize the discovery and development of therapeutic entities and strategies; expand the infrastructure to provide services and reagents needed by the scientific community. - ► Evaluate the intracellular pharmacokinetics and activity of antiretroviral (ARV) agents in different cell types, different stages of the cell cycle, and in all age groups.
+Correlate intracellular pharmacokinetic parameters with drug efficacy/toxicity. - ▶ Develop nanotechnology-based tools for drug discovery and the investigation of drug efficacy. - ► Develop nanotechnology-based tools and approaches to better understand viral pathogenesis and drug pharmacokinetics in various intracellular and extracellular compartments. - ► Develop nanotechnology-based bioimaging applications to evaluate viral transmission and reservoirs, immune induction and modulation, and drug transport and metabolism. - ► Develop nanotechnology-based delivery systems that target specific tissues, cells, organelles, proteins, and/or nucleic acids. - ▶ Develop agents with desirable biopharmaceutical characteristics (e.g., improved bioavailability and tissue penetration to the central nervous system [CNS] and other sanctuaries); develop drug delivery devices or systems that improve the pharmacokinetic profile of therapeutic agents, target specific organs or tissues, reduce toxicities and adverse effects, and result in improved adherence to therapeutic regimens. - Advance basic and applied gene-based strategies to treat HIV infection.
 Foster new approaches and technologies to optimize gene delivery that results in regulated and persistent gene expression.
-Optimize ex vivo gene delivery and advance new concepts, strategies, and vectors for direct in vivo delivery. - Develop therapeutic strategies, including approaches to identify patients in the early stage of HIV infection, with emphasis on the early T-cell depletion in the gastrointestinal tract. - Study the mechanisms and implications of drug resistance and viral fitness; evaluate early markers and genotypic mutations that lead to resistance and cross-resistance. - Study the effects of recombination within and between HIV clades on the evolution of drug resistance. - Develop and evaluate interventions aimed at HIV-related chronic immune activation. - Develop mathematical and computer models of HIV infection and therapeutic interventions that stimulate and predict in vivo efficacy, toxicity, and other outcomes of drug regimens and clinical trials.
-Investigate the use of pharmacogenetics in identifying optimum therapies. - Investigate the host cell effects of ARV drugs. - Develop and perform the preclinical evaluation of fixed-dose combination formulations of approved ARV drugs, including doses appropriate for children. - Develop and evaluate pediatric drug formulations of available and new ARV drugs, with emphasis on low-dose dividable solid formulations appropriate for use in resource-limited settings, as well as liquid formulations.
+Optimize ex vivo gene delivery and advance new concepts, strategies, and vectors for direct in vivo delivery.

+- Develop therapeutic strategies, including approaches to identify patients in the early stage of HIV infection, with emphasis on the early T-cell depletion in the gastrointestinal tract. - Study the mechanisms and implications of drug resistance and viral fitness; evaluate early markers and genotypic mutations that lead to resistance and cross-resistance. - Study the effects of recombination within and between HIV clades on the evolution of drug resistance. - Develop and evaluate interventions aimed at HIV-related chronic immune activation. - Develop mathematical and computer models of HIV infection and therapeutic interventions that stimulate and predict in vivo efficacy, toxicity, and other outcomes of drug regimens and clinical trials.
+Investigate the use of pharmacogenetics in identifying optimum therapies. - Investigate the host cell effects of ARV drugs. - Develop and perform the preclinical evaluation of fixed-dose combination formulations of approved ARV drugs, including doses appropriate for children. - Develop and evaluate pediatric drug formulations of available and new ARV drugs, with emphasis on low-dose dividable solid formulations appropriate for use in resource-limited settings, as well as liquid formulations. - Develop therapeutic agents for the treatment of HIV/AIDS that do not interact with psychotropic medications, drugs of abuse, or medications to treat drug abuse.